 Shin Splints is the common term for Medial Tibial Stress Syndrome (MTSS).
 It is an injury caused by overuse and “doing too much too soon”.
-In this case we see an a inflammatory reaction to the periosteum of the tibia (the outer covering of the bone).
-It is more common for those participating in high impact activities such as running,jumping or football
+In these cases we see an inflammatory reaction to the periosteum of the tibia (the outer covering of the bone).
+It is more common for those participating in high impact activities such as running, jumping or football.

 Shin splints are caused by overstraining of your muscles where they attach to your shinbone.
 Generally we see the most common cause is overuse or over training in association with poor foot and lower limb biomechanics.
 In these cases we see the muscles of the lower limb placed under more stress than they are able to cope with, resulting in their inability to function properly, and dysfunction occurs

 Factors that may predispose an individual at an increase risk of developing shin splints are:

 Increasing your training load too quickly – too much too soon

 Weakness in lower limb muscles ( Quadriceps / Hamstrings / Calf )

 Inappropriate or old / damaged footwear

 Signs and Symptoms of Shin Splints: